-The bill would have no fiscal impact, however, on overall state education spending.
-The children who would receive scholarships are already entitled to a fully-funded public school education.
-Under the bill these entitlement educational services would simply be provided by a private school, while the average level of per-student spending for the state would remain the same.
+The bill would have no fiscal impact on state education spending.
+The children who would receive private scholarships are already entitled to a fully-funded public school education.
+Under the bill these entitlement educational services would simply be provided by a private school, while the level of perstudent spending for the state would remain the same.